HIGHLIGHTS OF PRESCRIBING INFORMATION

 Inform patients that anaphylaxis has been reported with ingredients contained in TUSSIGON.
 Advise patients how to recognize such a reaction and when to seek medical attention [see Contraindications (4), Adverse Reactions (6)].

-Inform patients not to take TUSSIGON while using any drugs that inhibit monoamine oxidase.
+Inform patients not to take TUSSIGON while using or within 14 days of stopping any drugs that inhibit monoamine oxidase.
 Patients should not start MAOIs while taking TUSSIGON [see Drug Interactions (7.6)].

-Advise patients that use of TUSSIGON is not recommended during pregnancy [see Warnings and Precautions (8.1)].
+Advise patients that use of TUSSIGON is not recommended during pregnancy [see Use in Specific Populations (8.1)].

 Neonatal Opioid Withdrawal Syndrome